Fecony/theam_crm/README.md

 ### Running application locally without Docker

 To run application locally you have to change your `.env` file mysql settings.
-Change following settings to match you local mysql settings:
+Change following settings to match youк local mysql settings:

 ```bash
 DB_HOST=127.0.0.1